kbase/staging_service/README.md

 This endpoint returns:
 1) a mapping between a list of files and predicted importer apps, and
-2) the input file names split between the file prefix and the the file suffix, if any, that was used to determine the file -> importer mapping.
-If a file has a suffix that does not match any mapping (e.g. `.sys`), the suffix will be `null` and the prefix the entire file name.
+2) a file information list that includes the input file names split between the file prefix and the file suffix, if any, that was used to determine the file -> importer mapping, and a list of file types based on the file suffix.
+If a file has a suffix that does not match any mapping (e.g. `.sys`), the suffix will be `null`, the prefix the entire file name, and the file type list empty.

 For example,
  * if we pass in nothing we get a response with no mappings